sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 primary_tag: software-product>sap-process-automation
 ---

-# Create an automation to extract Invoice Details
+# Create an Automation to Extract Invoice Details
 <!-- description --> Extract invoice document using Document Extraction Template to send the invoice details to the process

 ## Prerequisites
- - Complete the tutorial of creating an [Invoice Approval Process](spa-dox-create-process)
+ - Complete the tutorial on creating an [Invoice Approval Process](spa-dox-create-process)
  - [Install and Setup the Desktop Agent](spa-setup-desktop-3-0-agent)
  - Download the [Invoice Document](https://github.com/sap-tutorials/Tutorials/blob/master/tutorials/spa-dox-create-automation/invoice.pdf) to your local machine